Skip to main content

 If you have loft insulation at joist level – on the ‘floor’ of the loft – then you do not also need insulation under the sloping part of the roof, unless you intend to use the loft as a living space.

 Laying standard loft insulation is usually a straightforward job for a competent DIY-er.
-Mineral wool insulation can be bought in big rolls (also known as ‘blankets’ or ‘quilts’) from builders’ merchants or DIY stores.
-See our separate DIY loft insulation factsheet for more information on aspects that need to be considered, such as ventilation and safety.
+Mineral wool insulation can be bought in big rolls from builders’ merchants or DIY stores.
+See our separate DIY DIY loft insulation page for more information including important factors such as ventilation and safety.

 If you need to use your loft for storage, you can use joist extenders to lift boards above the insulation.
 This will maintain a constant level of insulation throughout your loft space.
 But make sure the boards aren’t touching the insulation.
 You’ll need to leave a gap for ventilation to reduce risks of condensation, which can make your loft mouldy.